rudpot/poc-rotate-eips/README.md

-# poc-rotate-eips
+# Rotate AWS elastic IPs programmatically

-Demo how to rotate EIPs from EIP pool.
+Demonstrate how to rotate Amazon Web Services (AWS) Elastic IPs (EIP) by pulling from a tagged pool of EIPs.
+This will work with AWS provided IPs or with BYOIP IPs.

-NOTE: rotating EIPs like this is probably not what you want and this is for exploration purposes only.
+NOTE: You may consider this if you are running a web scraping application and are running into issues with getting blocked.
+However, rotating EIPs like this is probably not what you want as you can get the IPs blocked long-term.
+As such this is for exploration purposes only.

 ## Licence and Warranty